aws/aws-graviton-getting-started/README.md

 # Known issues and workarounds

 ## Python installation on some Linux distros
-The default installation of pip on many Linux distributions is too old \(<19.3\) to install binary wheel packages released for Graviton.
+The default installation of pip on some Linux distributions is old \(<19.3\) to install binary wheel packages released for Graviton.
 To work around this, it is recommended to upgrade your pip installation using:
 ```
 sudo python3 -m pip install --upgrade pip
 ```